-After settling into life at The Chimes in Cheadle, Alice Henry’s family suggested a dog could be a good companion for her in her new apartment.
+After settling into life at The Chimes, Alice’s family suggested a dog could be a good companion for her in her new apartment.

 “We used to live in Cheadle and my son, Carl, would walk past the site on his way to visit us when these apartments were being built.
 He thought we would be interested in one of them, so he kept mentioning them.”

 Alice and her husband Stuart had been life-long dog-lovers, so when Alice’s family found out that well-behaved pets are welcome in Adlington Retirement Living communities, they suggested that a four legged friend could keep her company in her apartment at The Chimes.